-WiFiRanger's Spruce indoor router is one of the two middle tier routers (alongside Aspen) in the lineup of TetherPoint indoor routers that are designed to easily pair with a WiFiRanger Converge (Teton, Denali, or Everest) installed on an RV roof.
+WiFiRanger's Spruce indoor router is the middle tier offering (with Aspen not yet released) in the lineup of TetherPoint indoor routers that are designed to easily pair with a WiFiRanger Converge (Teton, Denali, or Everest) installed on an RV roof.

-But the Spruce also works standalone - and if you do not need the roof-mounted features, the Spruce by itself is an exceptional value with plenty of features built in and future upgrade potential.
+But the Spruce also works standalone - and if you do not need the roof-mounted features, the Spruce by itself is an exceptional value with plenty of features built in.

 WiFiRanger tells us that:

-"Aspen (and Spruce) is like a GoAC (WiFiRanger's current indoor flagship) on steroids.
+"Aspen (and Spruce) is like a GoAC (WiFiRanger's former indoor flagship) on steroids.
 It’s 802.11ac with a quad core processor and hardware acceleration."

-Costing vastly less than the $349 GoAc, the Spruce seems likely to be a fantastic value for a feature packed router and will likely earn a top pick status after our testing.
+The Spruce is fantastic value for a feature packed router and we have transferred over the now retired GoAC's top pick status after our initial testing.

 The WiFiRanger Spruce began shipping in late October 2019.